 Here is a summary of services on our main routes:

-- A light meal, snack or breakfast (depending on the journey and time of day) is included in the price of the ticket for passengers in Comfort 1 (travel until 9 December 2017) or Premium (travel from 10 December 2017), and is served at your seat.
+- light meal, snack or breakfast (depending on the journey and time of day) included in the price of the ticket and served at your seat in Eurostar Plus (in trains to/from London only).

 TGV INOUI: